 Hot & Colourful Root Vegetable Chips (vegan + gluten-free)

-1 medium potato
+- 1 medium potato

-1 medium yam/sweet potato
+- 1 medium yam/sweet potato

-1 medium beet
+- 1 medium beet

-½ tbsp chilli powder
+- ½ tbsp chilli powder

-2 tbsp olive or avocado oil
+- 2 tbsp avocado or olive oil

-Spread the slices on pre-oiled baking trays (as many as you need), ensuring none are overlapping, and bake in the oven for two minutes.
+- Spread the slices on pre-oiled baking trays (as many as you need), ensuring none are overlapping, and bake in the oven for two minutes.

 - Remove from the oven and allow the chips to cool and harden on the trays for several minutes.
 Place in a bowl and enjoy.